danieldiamond/gitlab-analytics/.gitlab/issue_templates/New Data Source.md

 **If Yes:**
 - Where will access be required?
-- Link to Access Request : <!-- This can be blank to start, will need to be added for prioritization -->
+- Link to Access Request: <!-- This can be blank to start, will need to be added for prioritization -->

 ## Data Use / Acceptance Criteria